Clontarf (NSW)

 Clontarf's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Clontarf's health outcomes show remarkable results according to AreaSearch's assessment.
+Clontarf's health outcomes show excellent results according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 91% of Clontarf's total population (1,603 people) has private health cover, significantly higher than Greater Sydney's 59.9%.
+Private health cover is exceptionally high at approximately 91% of the total population (1,603 people), compared to Greater Sydney's 59.9%.

-Nationally, this figure stands at 55.7%.
-The most prevalent medical conditions in the area are arthritis and asthma, affecting 6.9% and 6.2% of residents respectively.
-Notably, 76.6% of Clontarf residents report being completely free from medical ailments, compared to Greater Sydney's 74.6%.
-Clontarf has a higher proportion of seniors aged 65 and over, at 19.0% (335 people), than Greater Sydney's 15.4%.
-Despite this, health outcomes among seniors in Clontarf align broadly with national rankings for the general population.
+Nationally, it stands at 55.7%.
+The most prevalent medical conditions in Clontarf are arthritis and asthma, affecting 6.9% and 6.2% of residents respectively.
+A significant majority, 76.6%, reported being completely free from medical ailments, compared to Greater Sydney's 74.6%.
+The area has a higher proportion of seniors aged 65 and over at 19.7% (348 people), compared to Greater Sydney's 15.4%.
+Health outcomes among seniors are notably strong, mirroring the general population's national rankings.

 Frequently Asked Questions - Health